dusannikolic92/MFA_for_Serbian/README.md

 # Tutorial
 This is a tutorial on how to create automatic transcription for Serbian using the Montreal Forced Aligner.
-The tutorial is a shorter and a written version of Dr. Chodroff's full tutorial, which you can access here.
+The tutorial is a shorter version of Dr. Chodroff's full tutorial (https://www.eleanorchodroff.com/tutorial/montreal-forced-aligner-v1-legacy.html).
 The tutorial covers the MacOS system, but in principle, it should work with Windows, too

 ## Installing MFA